whynotavailable/ModelArch/README.md

 ## What's Coming

+A graphical editor which uses electron to create/edit the files.

 Pretty much what I said on the tin.
 This is a relatively big project, and will take a large portion of this year to produce.